- The cost of a single dental implant ranges from $3,500 to $6,700. Implants for the entire mouth cost between $10,000 and $21,500 per dental arch.

 Dental X-rays

-In order to install implants safely in your mouth the dentist or oral surgeon will need to inspect the space and the internal structures in your mouth.
-He or she will also have a look at the soft tissues, nerve pathways, and bone.
+In order to install implants safely in your mouth, the dentist or oral surgeon will need to inspect the space and the internal structures in your mouth.
+They will also have a look at the soft tissues, nerve pathways, and bone.

 Tooth extraction